Unsupervised Neural Machine Translation for Low-Resource Domains via Meta-Learning: Experiments

 \subsection{Experimental Settings}

-As our base model, we use a Transformer model~\cite{vaswani2017attention} that is initialized by a masked language model from XLM~\cite{conneau2019cross} using our out-domain datasets.
+As our base model, we use a Transforme~\cite{vaswani2017attention} is initialized by a masked language model from XLM~\cite{conneau2019cross} using our out-domain datasets.
 All the models consist of six layers, 1,024 units, and eight heads.
-We choose the Adam optimizer~\cite{kingma2014adam} for pretraining stage, as well as the Adam warmup optimizer~\cite{vaswani2017attention} for finetuning stage and GELU activation.
-The learning rate is set as $10^{-4}$, optimized within the range of $10^{-2}$ to $10^{-5}$.
-In all experiments, the number of tokens per batch is set as 1,120 and the dropout rate is set as 0.1.

 We establish and evaluate various baseline models as follows: \textbf{1.
 UNMT model} is only trained with in-domain monolingual data, composed of 5,000 words for each language. \textbf{2.
-Supervised neural machine translation model (NMT)} is trained with in-domain parallel datasets, consisting of 10,000 parallel words for each language. \textbf{3.
+Supervised neural machine translation model (NMT)} is trained with in-domain parallel datasets, which we arrange in parallel with the two in-domain monolingual corpora. \textbf{3.
 Unadapted model} is pretrained with only the out-domain datasets and evaluated on the in-domain datasets. \textbf{4.
-Transfer learning model} is a finetuned model, which is pretrained with the out-domain datasets and then finetuned with a low-resource in-domain dataset.
+Transfer learning model} is a finetuned model, which is pretrained with the out-domain datasets and then finetuned with a low-resource in-domain dataset. \rv{\textbf{5.
+Mixed finetuned model}~\cite{chu2017empirical} is similar to a Transfer learning model, but it utilizes both in-domain and out-domain datasets for finetuning.
+That is, the training batch is sampled evenly from in-domain and out-of-domain datasets.}